shinebalance/Tensorflow-inferences-with-Azure-Custom-Vision/readme.md

 - [ ] run inference codes with Coral TPU
 - [ ] more... ?
 ## if possible
-- [ ] try again with tflitemodel from ACS directory (I tested onece, but failed)
+- [ ] try again with tflitemodel from ACS directory (I tested once but failed)
 - [ ] record inference time
 - [ ] converting [tutorial code](tutorial_videocapture.py) based on tf2.0
 ## motivation
-* I want to learn
+* To learn
   * inference engine with Tensorflow lite
   * how edge AI run
   * how efficient is Coral Edge TPU